Nature Communication For Global Transformation ~ Living In Harmony With Nature!

 Accessible Worldwide via the Zoom!

 Class meets via Zoom for an hour once a month.
 Maia Kincaid leads participants in navigating telepathic dialogs with plants, animals, insects and the Earth gaining Nature's insight into the implementation of the United Nations Sustainable Development Goals and wisdom on life and for Living in Harmony with Nature ~ and Uniting Nations.

-Class Meets Once A Month 8 a.m. – 9 a.m.
-PDT (Attend class live or listen to the audio recordings)
+Class Meets Once A Month (Since 2015) 8 a.m. – 9 a.m.
+Pacific Time (Attend class live or listen to the audio recordings)

 There are three main objectives for the course, which are interrelated and equally important because each one makes the other possible: